htcooper/htcooper.github.io/docs/resume.md

     ---
     ## Recent Work Experience

+    **AI Trainer / Prompt Engineer / Data Quality Consultant**, *Freelance* June 2024 - Present
+    - Improve the quality of generative AI model outputs with RLHF.
+Provide detailed feedback across axes such as correctness, harmfulness/safety, and verbosity to ensure compliance with legal and ethical obligations.
+    - Subject to NDA.

     **Head of Product**, *Cohart*
     May 2023 - Feb 2024
     San Francisco Bay Area / Remote (Globally distributed team)